TheFramPlay/landing-page/README.md

 14:10 - Created repository for this project and will continue reading instructions to create a landing page website.

 14:54 - Created an index.html file and style.css file.
 Have started adding content to the landing page.

+15:57 - completed HTML for section 1-3 and messed with some css.